Tampa, FL

 For the upper eyelids, we make an incision along the natural crease to remove excess skin and fat.
 Lower eyelid incisions are either placed just beneath the lash line or inside the eyelid, depending on whether skin removal is necessary.

 Next, we carefully remove or reposition fat to smooth the under-eye area and reduce bulging.
 Any excess skin is also trimmed, and muscles may be tightened depending on your surgery.
-Sometimes, redistributing the fat will produce better results than removing it, preventing a hollow appearance under the eyes.
+Sometimes redistributing the fat yields better results than removing it, helping prevent a hollow appearance under the eyes.

 The incisions are closed with fine sutures designed to minimize scarring.
 These sutures will be removed within a few days or may be self-dissolving.
-We take care to help the incisions blend in with the surrounding tissues so that visible scarring will be minimal.
+We take care to help the incisions blend with the surrounding tissues, minimizing visible scarring.

 Immediately after surgery, you’ll rest in the recovery area while we monitor you.
 Ice packs and lubricating ointments may be applied to reduce swelling and keep the eyes comfortable.
 Once you’re fully awake and stable, you’ll be discharged with detailed aftercare instructions.
 A friend or family member will then drive you home.